FREQUENTLY ASKED QUESTIONS

 Should I purchase Travel Insurance?

-It is not a bad idea to purchase travel insurance when you make your reservation.
+It is a great idea to purchase travel insurance when you make your reservation!
 Although cancellations are rare, our cancellation policy is firm and travel insurance may protect you from a loss of fees paid in the event of an unexpected cancellation.
 Talk with your local travel agent about purchasing this type of insurance, or consider using a company like TravelGuard.com.

 Do I need a reservation, and if so, when should I reserve?

 Make reservations early in the year because space is limited and some trips fill up more than six months in advance.
 It is best to make reservations as early as possible.
+We've made online reservations very easy, simply click on the rafting tour you are interested in and our reservation system will walk you through it!
 However, if you should wish to join a trip on short notice, please give us a call, there may be an opening.

 Is rafting dangerous?